s-damian/rust-solana-wallet/README.md

 This wallet manages:

 - **Generate Mnemonic**: Creates a new random BIP39 mnemonic phrase.
-- **Recover keypair** : Recover keypair and seed from a mnemonic phrase.
+- **Recover Keypair** : Recover keypair and seed from a mnemonic phrase.
 - **Seed**: Derives a seed from the mnemonic phrase.
 - **Passphrase**: You can optionally use a passphrase.
 - **Keypair Generation**: Generates a Solana keypair (public and private key) from the derived seed.